Smarmore Castle Drug & Alcohol Rehab

 Having Problems Quitting Ecstasy?
 Contact Us For Help

-If you, or a family member, friend, or colleague is suffering with ecstasy addiction, please contact us for help.
-Our team is available 24/7 to discuss treatment options with you, and answer any enquiries you may have.
+If you, or a family member, friend, or colleague is suffering from ecstasy addiction, please contact us for help.
+Our team is available via a phoneline to discuss treatment options with you, and answer any enquiries you may have.

 Studies of patient outcomes have shown that our residential rehab is a very effective form of treatment for drug addiction.
 The majority of patients report long-lasting sobriety from drugs after completing our treatment programme.